dobtco/wintersmith-knowledge-base/content/screendoor/projects/using_statuses.md

 ![filter status](../images/screenshot_filter_status.png)

-## FAQ
+---

-- Q: What happens when I destroy a status?
+## What happens when I destroy a status?
-- A: when a status is destroyed, any responses that were assigned to that status are re-assigned to the first status in the list.
+When a status is destroyed, any responses that were assigned to that status are re-assigned to the first status in the list.

-- Q: Why can't I destroy my status?
+## Why can't I destroy my status?
-- A: You must always have at least one status that serves as a default status.
+You must always have at least one status that serves as a default status.